Tolleson Union High School District

 The Tolleson Union High School District is a high school district in the city of Tolleson, Arizona.
-Portions of Glendale, far west Phoenix and Avondale are zoned into this district.
+Portions of Glendale, far west Phoenix and the historic Cashion area of Avondale are zoned into this district.
+The Tolleson Elementary School District, Fowler Elementary School District, Union Elementary School District, Littleton Elementary School District, and Pendergast Elementary School District are feeder districts for TUHSD.